Volumetric Properties of the Convex Hull of an n-dimensional Brownian Motion: A formula for the facets

 By the $\sigma$-additivity of $\nu$, it follows that for a measurable $A \subset Int(\Delta_n) $,

 where in the last equality we use the fact that the Jacobian of the function $r \to s(r)$ is identically one.
 We learn that, in fact, $d \nu_\alpha = \alpha^n dr$.
-Therefore, equation (\ref{superfubini}) becomes,
+In view of this identity, equation (\ref{superfubini}) becomes

 The above formula will play a central role in our proofs.
 It will serve us to find the expectation of several quantities of interest.
-For instance, in order to calculate the volume of $K$, we observe that:
+For instance, in order to calculate the volume or the surface area of $K$, we observe that